Cretezy/lazyjj/README.md

 You can optionally configure the following options through your jj config:

-- `lazyjj.higlight-color`: Changes the highlight color.
+- `lazyjj.highlight-color`: Changes the highlight color.
 Can use named colors.
 Defaults to `#323264`
 - `lazyjj.diff-format`: Change the default diff format.
 Can be `color-words` or `git`.
 Defaults to `color_words`
   - If `lazyjj.diff-format` is not set but `ui.diff.format` is, the latter will be used
 - `lazyjj.bookmark-prefix`: Change the bookmark name prefix for generated bookmark names.
 Defaults to `push-`